y3n11/StereoMatching/README.md

 # StereoMatching

-A simple C++ algorithm to perform Stereo block matching with OpenCV .
+A simple C++ algorithm that performs Stereo block matching powered by OpenCV .

 ### Installation